MalshaDissanayake/postgresql-docker-dbeaver-guide/README.md

 ## Prerequisites
 Before you begin, ensure you have the following:
-- Docker installed on your system
+- Docker installed on your system.
+- If not, you can download it from [Download_Docker](https://docs.docker.com/manuals/)
 - Access to the internet to download Docker images and DBeaver tool

 ## Setup Instructions